Moon Magic Guide · Blue Moon Meaning

 And because Blue Moons are rare, they tend to show up at moments in your life when a second chance would be useful.
 That might be confirmation bias.
 It also might not be.
 I don't pretend to know which.
 I just know the people I talk to who mark Blue Moons tend to remember them for a reason.

-It's in Sagittarius.
-A full moon always sits in the sign opposite the sun, and with the sun in Gemini through June 20, the May 31 full moon falls in Sagittarius.
-Sagittarius is the sign of expansion, honesty, truth-seeking, and the long view.
+It was in Sagittarius.
+A full moon always sits in the sign opposite the sun, and with the sun in Gemini through June 20, the May 31 full moon fell in Sagittarius — the sign of expansion, honesty, truth-seeking and the long view.
 A Sagittarius full moon asks: what would I do if I stopped being small about this?
 What's the bigger truth I've been avoiding?

-It closes a double-full-moon month.
+It closed a double-full-moon month.
 The Flower Moon on May 1 was in Scorpio — intense, depth-charging, focused on what's hidden.
-Four weeks later, the Blue Moon lands in Sagittarius — the exact opposite flavor.
-Whatever Scorpio pulled up, Sagittarius is now asking you to speak honestly about.
+Four weeks later, the Blue Moon landed in Sagittarius, the exact opposite flavour.
+Whatever Scorpio pulled up, Sagittarius asked you to speak honestly about.

-It's a calendar Blue Moon, not a seasonal one.
-The last Blue Moon we marked — a seasonal one in August 2024 — was an astronomical curiosity but a quiet cultural moment.
-This one's the popular version: two full moons in the same month, the one everyone recognizes.
-The last time the popular Blue Moon showed up was August 2023.
-The next one after this won't arrive for roughly two to three years.
+It was a calendar Blue Moon, not a seasonal one.
+The one before it was a seasonal Blue Moon in August 2024 — an astronomical curiosity but a quiet cultural moment.
+Before that, the popular version showed up in August 2023.

 What the old traditions say